 Curriculum varies from school to school and the means of changing that curriculum will similarly vary.
 If a general "topics" course already exists on the books, then it might be possible to fit a "mock trial" course under that heading.
 It also might be possible to include a mock trial component in "Intro to Law" course or, for more developed pre-law programs, "Civil Procedure," "Criminal Procedure," or "Effective Courtroom Trial Practices" classes.
 Alternatively, many schools have established a separate mock trial course.
-For help with structuring the new course, AMTA has provided sample syllabuses here: http://www.collegemocktrial.org/about-amta/getting-started/.
-The syllabuses differ greatly, but they all share important common features.
+For help with structuring the new course, AMTA has provided sample syllabi here.
+The syllabi differ greatly, but they all share important common features.
 They might be helpful for programs initiating courses for credit or those simply looking for a template to better define their semester activities.
 Naturally, it is essential that departments and faculty members teaching the course put together the material, outline, and assignments that best work for their institution.